gruhn/callforth/README.md

 A tiny utility library to replace callbacks with Promises where possible.
 **Don't callback, callforth!**

-It simply includes two functions I see myself re-implementing in nearly every project.
+It simply includes a hand-full of functions I see myself re-implementing in nearly every project.
 So I might as well put them in a package.

 Do things like: